Planning A MAP

 - The student must sign a promissory note agreeing to repay the stipend and appropriate tuition for the credits they earned if they do not enroll for the fall term.

-The MAP application form is available from the Registrar's Office, including an online printable form at http://www.grinnell.edu/about/offices-services/registrar/forms.
+The MAP application form is available from the Registrar's Office, including an online printable MAP application form.
 For summer MAPs, the Registrar's deadline is too late to secure funding for a project if your faculty mentor did not do so by the February deadline.
 There are two parts to summer MAP applications and two deadline options.
 Part A of the application, due in late April or early May, asks for the title and the plans for meetings and coursework.
 Part B asks the applicant to describe the project in detail.
 The MAP Director will determine whether Part B will be submitted in May or if the project will be better served by delaying Part B submission until June.
 The June deadline best suits MAPs where students are working on the faculty member's research.
 The May deadline better serves student-initiated projects by helping the student and director develop a clear set of expectations early on.
 It is important to remember that the application is not complete (and thus cannot be approved by the Dean's office) until both parts are submitted.

 MAP students are eligible to rent college-owned housing, subject to availability, either for that ten-week period, or for a six-week period during the first half or second half of the summer.
 Initial deposits and rent can automatically be deducted from MAP stipend payments.
-To accommodate building maintenance needs, the earliest date for students to move into the college-owned housing will be Memorial Day, and it will not be possible to remain any later than the first full week of August. (link to summer housing) Students interested in learning more about this opportunity should contact the Residence Life Housing Office.
+To accommodate building maintenance needs, the earliest date for students to move into the college-owned housing will be Memorial Day, and it will not be possible to remain any later than the first full week of August.
+(See summer housing) Students interested in learning more about this opportunity should contact the Residence Life Housing Office.

 If the MAP student has not previously been employed by the college, the student needs to complete employment forms at the Cashier's Office.
 The student should refer to the I-9 for appropriate employment verification.
 It is not possible to receive a paycheck without filing these employment forms.
 Student paychecks are issued throughout the summer on alternate Fridays as determined by the Office of the Treasurer, and are available for pick-up at the Cashier's Office.